War fears grow as Putin orders troops to eastern Ukraine

 "I consider it necessary to take a long-overdue decision: To immediately recognize the independence and sovereignty of Donetsk People's Republic and Luhansk People's Republic," Putin said.

-Afterward he signed decrees recognizing the Donetsk and Luhansk regions' independence, eight years after fighting erupted between Russia-backed separatists and Ukrainian forces, and called on lawmakers to approve measures paving the way for military support.
+Afterward he signed matching decrees recognizing the two regions' independence, eight years after fighting erupted between Russia-backed separatists and Ukrainian forces, and called on lawmakers to approve measures paving the way for military support.

-Until now, Ukraine and the West have accused Russia of supporting the separatists, but Moscow has denied that, saying that Russians who fought there were volunteers.
+Until now, Ukraine and the West have accused Russia of supporting the separatists with arms and troops, but Moscow has denied that, saying that Russians who fought there were volunteers.

 At an earlier meeting of Putin's Security Council, a stream of top officials argued for recognizing the regions' independence.
-At one point, one slipped up and said he favored including them as part of Russian territory -- but Putin quickly corrected him.
+One slipped up and said he favoured including them as part of Russia -- but Putin quickly corrected him.

 Recognizing the separatist regions' independence is likely to be popular in Russia, where many share Putin's worldview.
-Russian state media released images of people in Donetsk launching fireworks, waving large Russian flags and playing Russia's national anthem.
+Russian state media released images of people in Donetsk setting off fireworks, waving large Russian flags and playing Russia's national anthem.

 Ukrainians in Kyiv, meanwhile, bristled at the move.

-If Russia moves in, the meeting will be off, but the prospect of a face-to-face summit resuscitated hopes in diplomacy to prevent a conflict that could cause massive casualties and huge economic damage across Europe, which is heavily dependent on Russian energy.
+If Russia moves in, the meeting will be off, but the prospect of a face-to-face summit resuscitated hopes in diplomacy to prevent a conflict that could devastate Ukraine and cause huge economic damage across Europe, which is heavily dependent on Russian energy.

 Russia says it wants Western guarantees that NATO won't allow Ukraine and other former Soviet countries to join as members -- and Putin said Monday that a simple moratorium on Ukraine's accession wouldn't be enough.
 Moscow has also demanded the alliance halt weapons deployments to Ukraine and roll back its forces from Eastern Europe -- demands flatly rejected by the West.

-Macron's office said both leaders had "accepted the principle of such a summit," to be followed by a broader meeting that would include other "relevant stakeholders to discuss security and strategic stability in Europe."
+Macron's office said Biden and Putin had "accepted the principle of such a summit," to be followed by a broader meeting that would include other "relevant stakeholders to discuss security and strategic stability in Europe."

 U.S. national security adviser Jake Sullivan, meanwhile, said the administration has always been ready to talk to avert a war -- but was also prepared to respond to any attack.

+During Monday night's emergency meeting, the U.S. ambassador to the United Nations, Linda Thomas-Greenfield, said Putin "has put before the world a choice" and it "must not look away" because "history tells us that looking the other way in the face of such hostility will be a far more costly path."

+China's UN Ambassador Zhang Jun called for restraint and a diplomatic solution to the crisis.

-Putin's announcement shattered a 2015 peace deal signed in Minsk requiring Ukrainian authorities to offer broad self-rule to the rebel regions, a major diplomatic coup for Moscow.
+Putin's announcement shattered a 2015 peace deal signed in Minsk requiring Ukraine to offer broad self-rule to the rebel regions, a major diplomatic coup for Moscow.

 That deal was resented by many in Ukraine who saw it as a capitulation, a blow to the country's integrity and a betrayal of national interests.
-Putin and other officials argued Monday that Ukrainian authorities have shown no appetite for implementing it.
+Putin and other officials argued Monday that the Ukrainian government has shown no appetite for implementing it.

 Potential flashpoints multiplied.
 Sustained shelling continued Monday along the tense line of contact separating the opposing forces.
 Unusually, Russia said it had fended off an "incursion" from Ukraine -- which Ukrainian officials denied.
 And Russia decided to prolong military drills in Belarus, which could offer a staging ground for an attack on the Ukrainian capital, Kyiv.